unm-historiography/2018-spring/20th Century Summaries/James-Summary.md

 1. I made grammatical improvements to the summary entry by fixing typos and improving the readability of the sentences.
 After looking at other GitHub entries, I improved the title of my entry by properly formatting it as a header.

-2. I also added a bullet point expanding upon the context of "history wars" and the battle for historical truth.
-Even though, I mentioned Hayden White's work in the bullet point about the "paradigm shift" in history.
-My summary needed to address his work's impact in greater detail because it was a crucial part of our class discussion.
+2. I also added a bullet point expanding on the context of "history wars" and the battle for historical truth.
+Even though I mentioned Hayden White's work in the bullet point about the "paradigm shift" in history, my summary needed to address his work's impact in greater detail because it was a crucial part of our class discussion.